Shark-ML/Shark/trunk/Shark/doc/sphinx_pages/rest_sources/tutorials/concepts/lin_alg/vector_matrix.rst

 and when multiplied from the left, it becomes a row-vector.
 Matrices have an orientation that is a 1xn matrix has a different structure than a nx1 matrix.

+Furthermore the library differentiates between container, proxies to containers and vector expressions.
+The typical vector or matrix objects are a container storing the values of the matrix.
+Proxies reference parts of a container, for example a single row of a matrix or a subrange of a vector.
+And finally there are expressions which represent arbitrary computations, for example a matrix-vector product.
+All of these entities are objects.
+That means that just writing ``A+B`` does not compute the addition of two matrices but only an object which can only compute the result. the computations occur only when the expression is assigned to a container or proxy.

 We use the following notation for vectors, arguments and scalars: